Grand jury to consider indictment in deadly deputy-involved shooting

 Whitfield's family and friends told WBRZ though the 31-year-old had a mental illness, he was known as harmless by many in the community.

-Attorney Ben Crump is representing Whitfiend's family in court and he told WBRZ he hopes to see justice prevail on behalf of Whitfield's family.
+Attorney Ben Crump is representing Whitfield's family in court and he told WBRZ he hopes to see justice prevail on behalf of Whitfield's family.

 "We want full justice," Crump said.
 "Full justice, for Christopher Whitfield.
 Not just criminal justice, we want civil justice.
 We want to hold this Sheriff's Office accountable to the full extent of the law."